-Lately I have been loving smoothies for breakfast and my newest obsession is this Piña Colada Smoothie!
-This simple 7-ingredient smoothie has all the flavors of your favorite cocktail, but without alcohol or added sugar.
-It's truly the best pineapple smoothie filled with healthy fats from coconut and also happens to be naturally vegan & gluten-free too!
+This Vegan Piña Colada Smoothie is truly the best breakfast smoothie!
+With only 7 ingredients needed, this smoothie has all the flavors of your favorite cocktail, but without alcohol or added sugar.
+It's truly the best pineapple smoothie filled with healthy fats from coconut and also happens to be naturally sweetened & gluten-free too!

 Believe it or not, I actually have teenage Megan to thank for this recipe.
-Growing up, we spent a few vacations visiting family in Arizona and stayed at a hotel that delivered drinks and food poolside.
-As a teenager relishing my independence, I always felt SO cool when I could tan by the pool and sip my virgin Piña Colada (that I ordered myself!) poolside.
-Even though I now love the “real” rum-filled drink, hanging by the pool and sipping those mocktails remains one of my favorite childhood memories.
+Growing up, we spent a few vacations visiting family in Arizona and I always felt SO cool when I could tan by the pool and sip my virgin Piña Colada (that I ordered myself!) poolside.

 These days, my body can't handle drinking those sugar-filled drinks back to back.
 That's why I knew I had to develop a healthier recipe for a Piña Colada smoothie that still had all the traditional flavors of this pineapple coconut drink, but without all the added sugar or alcohol.
 Plus, this healthy smoothie recipe is great as a quick breakfast and even works as a summertime dessert.

 Luckily, this pineapple coconut smoothie only contains 7 easy ingredients and is sweetened naturally with fruit!
-Here’s a quick breakdown of the ingredients and some substitutions you can use just in case you don’t have everything on hand.
+Here are the ingredients you need for this recipe:

-Adding just a bit of salt to this smoothie gave it more complexity of flavor.
-Just adding in 1/4 tsp salt to this smoothie helps to bring out the sweet flavors in the pineapple and coconut.
+- Salt: Adding just a bit of salt to this smoothie gave it more complexity of flavor.
+Just adding in ⅛ teaspoon salt to this smoothie helps to bring out the sweet flavors in the pineapple and coconut.

 How to make a pineapple coconut smoothie

 Also, if for any reason you are having trouble blending your smoothie, you can always add in more plant-based milk or coconut water to make it thinner.
-Sometimes, adding more liquid can help the smoothie blend better if your blender isn't super powerful.
+Adding a little more liquid can help the smoothie blend better if your blender isn't super powerful.

 A lot of you have been asking where I got these glasses from- so here's the link to the Pineapple Tiki Glasses!

 Between this homemade Piña Colada smoothie and my favorite Green Breakfast Smoothie, I am truly on a smoothie for breakfast kick these days.
-It's such a refreshing way to start the morning and I always feel ready to take on the day when I fuel myself with healthy & fresh recipes like this.
-Can’t wait for you to try this fresh pineapple coconut smoothie this week!
+It's such a refreshing way to start the morning.
+Enjoy!

-- 2 medjool dates (30 grams, soaked and pits removed)
+- 2 medjool dates soaked and pits removed

-- 1 Tbsp hemp seeds (optional, for added protein)
+- 1 Tablespoon hemp seeds optional, for added protein

 - Pour the smoothie into 2 16 oz glasses and serve.
 Enjoy!

-- leftover smoothies can be stored in a closed container in the fridge for up to 24 hours.
+- Smoothies are best enjoyed the day they are made.
+However, leftover smoothies can be stored in a closed container in the fridge for up to 24 hours.
 They just need to be stirred before eating.